Franklin MacVeagh

-Biography
+Formative years and family

-MacVeagh was born on November 22, 1837, in Phoenixville, Pennsylvania, to Major John MacVeagh and the former Margaret Lincoln.
+Born on November 22, 1837, in Phoenixville, Pennsylvania, Franklin MacVeagh was a son of Major MacVeagh and the former Margaret Lincoln.
 His brother, Isaac Wayne MacVeagh, became the U.S. Attorney General under Presidents James A. Garfield and Chester A. Arthur.

 MacVeagh graduated from Yale University in 1862, where he was a member of Skull and Bones.
-He graduated from Columbia Law School in 1864.
-He worked as a wholesale grocer and lawyer.
-MacVeagh was a Methodist.
-He married Emily Eames in 1868; they had five children.
+He then graduated from Columbia Law School in 1864.
+A Methodist, MacVeagh married Emily Eames in 1868; they had five children.

+Professional life

+Early career

+MacVeagh initially worked as a wholesale grocer and lawyer and was subsequently hired by the Commercial National Bank of Chicago.
+Still serving as the director of that bank in 1909 after having held that position for twenty-nine years.

+Secretary of the Treasury

-He had been director of the Commercial National Bank of Chicago for 29 years when President and fellow Bonesman William Howard Taft tapped him to be Secretary of the Treasury in 1909.
-He did not tackle the pressing problem of currency reform, leaving it to the National Monetary Commission, which had been established by the Aldrich-Vreeland Act of 1908; he did, however, stress the urgency of reform in his annual report.
-He is remembered for increasing the efficiency and general progressiveness of the Treasury Department: He abolished 450 unnecessary positions, rehabilitated the U.S. Customs Service with the introduction of electric automatic weighing devices and accepted certified checks instead of currency for customs and internal revenue payments.
+He was nominated to be the United States Secretary of the Treasury by President and fellow Bonesman William Howard Taft.

+MacVeagh failed to address the pressing problem of currency reform, however, leaving it to the National Monetary Commission, which had been established by the Aldrich-Vreeland Act of 1908, but did stress the urgency of reform in his annual report.
+He is remembered for increasing the efficiency and general progressiveness of the Treasury Department.
+During his tenure, he abolished 450 unnecessary positions, rehabilitated the U.S. Customs Service with the introduction of electric automatic weighing devices and accepted certified checks instead of currency for customs and internal revenue payments.
 He was also involved in the creation of the buffalo nickel.

+Later life

-MacVeagh was the eighth president in 1885 of the Commercial Club of Chicago.
+In 1885, MacVeagh served as the eighth president of the Commercial Club of Chicago.

-His Washington D.C., home at 2829 16th St., NW, was designed and built between 1910-1911 by noted architect Nathan C. Wyeth.
+His Washington, D.C., home at 2829 16th St., NW, was designed and built between 1910 and 1911 by noted architect Nathan C. Wyeth.
 It is now home to the Mexican Cultural Institute of the Embassy of Mexico.

 He also owned a large summer estate in Dublin, New Hampshire (now listed on the National Register of Historic Places) known as Knollwood.

+Death and interment

 Franklin MacVeagh died in Chicago, Illinois, on July 6, 1934, at age 96, and was interred in Graceland Cemetery in Chicago.